User Federation

 custom user storage spi enabled

 • Click Users.
-The external storage users should now be loaded into Red Hat Single Sign-On.
+The external storage users should now be loaded into RH-SSO.

 users loaded